 Where does my water come from?
-Lander's water is drawn from the Middle Fork of the Popo Agie River, it is filtered and disinfected at the Water Treatment Facility
+Our water is drawn from the Middle Fork of the Popo Agie River, it is filtered and disinfected at the Water Treatment Plant

-Source water assessment and its availability -You may obtain a copy of our Source Water Assessment at the City Hall located at 240 S Lincoln Street, or online at the City of Lander website.
-WWW.landerwyoming.org
+Source water assessment and its availability You can get a copy of our Source Water Assessment at the City Hall located at 240 Lincoln Street, or online at the City of Lander website.

 Why are there contaminants in my drinking water?
 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's (EPA) Safe Drinking Water Hotline (800-426-4791).
+More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's (EPA) Safe Drinking Water Hotime (800-426-4791).
 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
-As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity:

-microbial contaminants, such as viruses and bacteria, that may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife; inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban stormwater runoff, industrial, or domestic wastewater discharges, oil and gas production, mining, or farming; pesticides and herbicides, which may come from a variety of sources such as agriculture, urban stormwater runoff, and residential uses; organic Chemical Contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, and septic systems; and radioactive contaminants, which can be naturally occurring or be the result of oil and gas production and mining activities.
+As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity: microbial contaminants, such as viruses and bacteria, that may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife; inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban stormwater runoff, industrial, or domestic wastewater discharges, oil and gas production, mining; pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff, and residential lues; organic Chemical Contaminants, which can be naturally occurring or be the result of oil and gas production and mining activities.
 In order to ensure that tap water is safe to drink, EPA prescribes regulations that limit the amount of certain contaminants in water provided by public water systems.
-Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
+Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water is noted water which must provide the same protection for public health.

 How can I get involved?
 If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held at City Hall, 240 Lincoln Street, the second Tuesday each month at 7:00 pm unless otherwise noted.
+They are held every Tuesday at 7:00 PM located at the City Hall - 240 Lincoln Street.

-Description of Water Treatment Process - Your water is treated in a "treatment train" (a series of processes applied in a sequence) that includes coagulation, flocculation, sedimentation, filtration, and disinfection.
+Description of Water Treatment Process Your water is treated in a "treatment train" (a series of processes applied in a sequence) that includes coagulation, floculation, sedimentation, filtration, and disinfection.
 Coagulation removes dirt and other particles suspended in the source water by adding chemicals (coagulants) to form tiny sticky particles called "floc," which attract the dirt particles.
 Flocculation (the formation of larger flocs from smaller flocs) is achieved using gentle, constant mixing.
 The heavy particles settle naturally out of the water in a sedimentation basin.
 The clear water then moves to the filtration process where the water passes through sand, gravel, charcoal or other filters that remove even smaller particles.
 A small amount of chlorine or other disinfection method is used to kill bacteria and other microorganisms (viruses, cysts, etc.) that may be in the water before water is stored and distributed to homes and businesses in the community.

-Water Conservation Tips Did you know that the average U.S. household uses approximately 400 gallons of water per day or 100 gallons per person per day?
+Water Conservation Tips -Did you know that the average U.S. household uses approximately 400 gallons of water per day or 100 gallons per person per day?
 Luckily, there are many low-cost and no-cost ways to conserve water.
 Small changes can make a big difference - try one today and soon it will become second nature.